piedomains package

 >>> classifier = DomainClassifier()

->>> results = classifier.classify(["google.com", "facebook.com"])
+>>> run = classifier.classify(["google.com", "facebook.com"])

->>> for result in results:
+>>> for result in run["results"]:

 ... print(f"{result['domain']}: {result['category']} ({result['confidence']:.3f})")